Rick-Astley2/odin-recipes/README.md

 # odin-recipes
 Project:
-Building a website full of links to different cooking recipes consists of a main index page
+Building a website full of links to different cooking recipes consists of a main index page, and 3 recipes. using html and css for styling

+What skills I will demonstrate with this project:

+html:
-What skills I will demonstrate with this project: using links, images, and tags for <p> and <h>.
+    using links, images, and tags for <p> and <h>.

+css:
+    using things like color, background color, classes, box-sizing, and display.